Wolf3s/xbmc4xbox-python/python/Doc/howto/sockets.rst

 Sockets
 =======

+Sockets are used nearly everywhere, but are one of the most severely misunderstood technologies around.
+This is a 10,000 foot overview of sockets.
+It's not really a tutorial - you'll still have work to do in getting things working.
+It doesn't cover the fine points (and there are a lot of them), but I hope it will give you enough background to begin using them decently.

 I'm only going to talk about INET sockets, but they account for at least 99% of the sockets in use.
 And I'll only talk about STREAM sockets - unless you really know what you're doing (in which case this HOWTO isn't for you!), you'll get